 - Certain pension and annuity distributions may be subject to federal income tax withholding.
 The applicable withholding method and rate depend on the pension payment type, but not all recipients want income taxes withheld from distributions.
 Pension recipients indicate their withholding preferences on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 See Withholding on Pension and Annuity Distributions.

-- Cash payments made to an independent contractor are subject to income tax withholding if the contractor is paid at least $600 during a year and fails to provide its Taxpayer Identification Number before the first payment.
+- Cash payments made to an independent contractor are subject to income tax withholding if the contractor is paid at least $600 during a year and fails to provide its Taxpayer Identification Number (TIN) before the first payment.
 This is called backup withholding.
-An employer should know when backup withholding is required and what to do if it receives an IRS notice initiating this type of withholding.
+An employer must know when backup withholding is required and what to do if it receives an IRS notice initiating this type of withholding.
 See Backup Withholding on Nonemployee Payments.

 - The Earned Income Credit (EIC) is a refundable tax credit for certain low to moderate income workers.
 An employee may claim the EIC when filing a personal income tax return.
 An employer must notify certain employees of their eligibility for the EIC in the proper manner.
 See Earned Income Credit.

 - An employer that withholds income taxes from employees' wages is required to keep a particular set of records for at least four years.
 No particular storage medium is required, but the IRS must be able to access and examine the records during normal business hours.
 See Recordkeeping Requirements.

 - Employers in most states are required to withhold state income taxes from employees' pay in addition to federal income taxes.
 Because state requirements vary, an employer should check the law of the states in which it has employees in order to remain compliant.
 See State Income Tax Withholding.